Australian Childhood Immunisation Register

 For a complete schedule of the current recommended vaccinations view the current immunisation schedule.

-From April 2009, Medicare Australia will introduce the new Health Professional Online Services (HPOS) website.
-This will offer a single entry point for all your online service needs.
+From April 2009, Medicare introduced the Health Professional Online Services (HPOS) website.
+This offers a single entry point for all your online service needs.

 ACIR is available from the HPOS logon page using your existing ACIR logon.
 Click on the For health professionals tab and you will find the HPOS logon located on the top right.

 - National Health and Medical Research Council (NHMRC)

 - ACT Department of Health & Community Care

 - NSW Health

 - NT Health Services

 - QLD Health